sameenshahzad/Interactive-Dashboard_BellyButton/README.md

-# Intervactive Dashboard

-## The Belly Buttonn dashboard Displays
+## The Interavtive Belly Buttonn dashboard Displays

 1. A horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.